Google Internet business defies econ worries, ad clicks surge

 “I need a bit of patience for us to complete our homework,” Pichette said, when asked about Google’s views on Motorola’s television set-top box business.

-Investors have a wide range of questions about Google’s expansion into the hardware business, where margins are low and competition with the likes of Apple Inc and Samsung Electronics is fierce.
+Investors have a wide range of questions about Google’s expansion into the hardware business, where margins are low and competition with the likes of Apple Inc (AAPL.O) and Samsung Electronics (005930.KS) is fierce.

 “We, like everyone else, were expecting to get a little more around what they were expecting to do with it, rather than just noting that it’s only a couple of months in,” said RBC Capital Markets analyst Andre Sequin, referring to Google’s plans for Motorola two months after the deal officially closed.